I am on the academic job market!

 My research lies at the intersection of causality and machine learning, with the goal of enabling reliable decision-making and prediction in high-risk domains like healthcare.
-During my PhD I have focused on two complementary themes:
+For more details on my research, see below - you can also see my CV.

-These methodological problems are informed by my applied work with clinical collaborators, such as learning antibiotic treatment policies [Science Trans.
+The methodological problems I tackle are informed by my applied work with clinical collaborators, such as learning antibiotic treatment policies [Science Trans.
 Med.
 2020] and debugging reinforcement-learning models for sepsis management [AMIA 2021].

 Selected publications (Full List)